mahmoudalnkeeb/the-repository/README.md

 ## todos

-- [ ] make the code better for future improvements !important.
+- [x] make the code better for future improvements !important.
+- [ ] improve my css use vars and other stuff
 - [ ] show a selected list of repositories from my github using github api.